Fast-Growing Zogg Fire Forces Evacuations In Shasta County

 SHASTA COUNTY (CBS13) – Mandatory evacuations were ordered in Shasta County on Sunday as firefighters battle the Zogg Fire, Cal Fire said.

-Just after 7:30p.m., Cal Fire said the Zogg Fire had reached 7,000 acres and was zero percent contained.
+As of Monday morning, Cal Fire said the Zogg Fire had reached 15,000 acres and was zero percent contained.

 Evacuations are for the following areas: